AvaAvarai/DCVis/README.md

 - scroll-wheel click and drag on plot to pan the plot.
 - Scroll the mouse wheel to zoom in/out of the plot.
 - Right click twice to make a box clipping rectangle.
 The 1st right click is the upper right corner, and the 2nd right click is the bottom left corner.
-- Clipped samples are highlighted, 'Hide Clips' will suppress them from being drawn, removing them will restore.
+- Clipped samples are highlighted, 'Hide Clips' button will suppress clipped samples from being drawn, 'Remove Clips' button will restore.
 - The cells in the class and attribute tables can be dragged and dropped to switch their orders.
 - The slider below the attribute table will change the transparency of the attribute markers that are not selected in the highlight column.

-Application window with 4D Fisher Iris dataset in first visualisation
+Iris on PC with 4D Fisher Iris dataset of 150 data points.
 ![window](/screenshots/APP_WINDOW.png)

 Iris on SCC using Virginica & Versicolor classes with 4D dataset of 100 data points.